matthewwolak/QG-mouse-speed-duration-trade-off/README.md

  - `linetype` integer indicating whether the mouse was from before selection began (`linetype = -1`) or, after selection began, from the lines designated as Control (`0`) or Selected for high voluntary wheel running behavior (`1`)
  - `WSTRTymd` character indicating the year, month, and day that marks the start of each mouse on wheels for 6 days
  - `WHLSTAGE` integer that indicates <!-- TODO  -->
- - `RUN56` numeric value for the number of wheel revolutions run as an average of the values for days 5 and 6 (out of 6 days)
+ - `RUN56` numeric value for the number of wheel revolutions run as an average of the total values for days 5 and 6 (out of 6 days access to the wheel)
- - `RPM56` numeric value for the average of day 5 and 6 values representing the average number of revolutions per minute recorded each day
+ - `RPM56` numeric value indicating the __speed__ trait: the distance run per day divided by number of active intervals (see `INT56`)
- - `INT56` numeric value for the average of day 5 and 6 values representing the average duration, or number of intervals, in which a mouse was recorded as running each day
+ - `INT56` numeric value indicating the __duration__ trait: the average of day 5 and 6 values representing the number of active 1-minute intervals in which a mouse was recorded as running at least one revolution (active).
  - `RUN56l` numeric value for the natural log-transformed value of `RUN56`
  - `RPM56l` numeric value for the natural log-transformed value of `RPM56`
  - `INT56l` numeric value for the natural log-transformed value of `INT56`